 4. Accessibility and clarity All data included in the calculation of PPPs are available to the participating national statistical institutes, but only for validation purposes.
 PPPs as calculated by Eurostat include the calculation of PPPs for OECD member states and OECD countries, as well as the calculation of global PPPs controlled by the World Bank and the IMF.
 4.1.
 News release Eurostat News Release Consumption per capita in purchasing power standards - published every year in December Consumer Price Level - published every year in June.
-4.2.
+First Release of the Croatian Bureau of Statistics "Gross Domestic Product and Actual Individual Consumption in Purchasing Power Standard", published in December 2019 together with Eurostat's News Release 4.2.
 Other publications - AIC per capita expressed in PPS, twice a year - PLIs for final household consumption expenditure, every year Statistics Explained articles: